auth0/docs/articles/videos/get-started/10-logout.md

 <details>
   <summary>Session layers</summary>

-There are typically three session layers that can be created when you login and the logout behavior you choose for your applications should make it clear to users which have terminated  - ideally displaying a visual confirmation of this.
+There are typically three session layers that can be created when you login and the logout behavior you choose for your applications should make it clear to users which have terminated&mdash;ideally displaying a visual confirmation of this.

 The first layer is the session inside your application or the *Application Session Layer*.
 Though your application uses Auth0 to authenticate users, you'll still need to track that the user has logged in to your application; in a regular web application, for example, you achieve this by storing this information inside a cookie.